Cutworms

 Bacillus thuringiensis spp. kurstaki, BTK, applied to the foliage as a spray, is most effective against the young actively feeding larvae.
 This bacterium must be consumed by the caterpillars in order to be effective, so thorough spray coverage is needed.
 Repeated applications are also needed, because the bacterium is susceptible to ultraviolet light degradation and may be washed off the leaves.
 When spraying plants with waxy leaves, such as ornamental kale and cabbage, add a spreader sticker (as long as the label permits this).

-Revised by the UConn Home & Garden Education Center, 2016.
+Revised by the UConn Home and Garden Education Center, 2016.